 Technically renamed 2060 Chiron by astronomers it was also determined to have comet-like features in 1988 and holds that status and name as 95P/Chiron.
 These centaurs, as they are currently called, are maybe a plutoid, dwarf planet or minor planet after all say some astronomers–and yes that was 6 different suggested astronomical designations for Chiron over just 4+ decades of our knowledge of its existence.
 Recently, in 2011 it was discovered that Chiron has rings like his centaur neighbour Chariklo named for his mythical wife Chariclo.

-As confusing as Chiron’s astronomical designation is he is an exciting addition to the planetary roster for astrologers and many feel should be given planetary rulership of Virgo a near-obvious choice when comparing Chiron’s and Virgo’s qualities.
-Your author also believes an elevation or exalted status for Chiron in Sagittarius is equally appropriate and these statements will be topics of other articles in the future.
+As confusing as Chiron’s astronomical designation is he is an exciting addition to the planetary roster for astrologers and as first proposed by Barbara Hand Clow, many astrologers agree that Chiron should be given planetary rulership of Virgo, a near-obvious choice when comparing Chiron’s and Virgo’s qualities.
+Your author also believes an elevation or exalted status for Chiron in Sagittarius is equally appropriate and these statements will be topics of other articles and research in the future.

 Chiron takes about 51 years to travel through all 12 signs of the zodiac and spends about 4 years in each sign.